Pathways of Public Service and Civic Engagement Working Group

 - Understand the needs and desires of students to guide programming.

-The Pathways of Public Service and Civic Engagement Working Group will be managed by the Haas Center for Public Service and serve as a cross-institution working group to implement, improve, and use this survey for these purposes.
+The Pathways of Public Service and Civic Engagement Working Group is managed by the Haas Center for Public Service and Campus Compact and serves as a cross-institution working group to implement, improve, and use this survey for these purposes.

 A central challenge of the civic engagement movement within higher education is the lack of a coherent framework that is shared across different institutions and cultural contexts.
 This, along with inconsistent use of language and variations in the quality and depth of programming, has ruled out meaningful comparative analysis and made it difficult to understand the impact of various programs and interventions (on students, communities, and institutions) in a generalizable way.